EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Chinese diplomatic mediation in the face of US-Iranian escalation
+Chinese diplomatic mediation amid US-Iran escalation

 Dominant angle identified — does not reflect unanimity of this country’s media